What does the Second Amendment mean in 2022?

 Gun control can work on a state level

-The combination of the decisions in Heller and McDonald opened up the possibility for challenges to state gun control legislation while culture wars and gun rights activism turned the mere phrase into a toxic, conversation-ending soundbite, gun control legislation is still possible on the state level, Rubin said.
+The combination of the decisions in Heller and McDonald opened up the possibility for challenges to state gun control legislation, while culture wars and gun rights activism turned the mere phrase into a toxic, conversation-ending soundbite — but gun control legislation is still possible on the state level, Ruben said.

 “The vast majority of states have their own constitutions, and their own rights to keep and bear arms, and a lot of those state constitutional rights to keep and bear arms had already been interpreted, or were explicit, that they protected a private right to have a gun for self-defense,” he told Vox.
-What’s more, the Heller decision doesn’t infringe on the rights of states to enact restrictions and gun control regulations on a multitude of weapons, including weapons like the M16, of which the AR-15 is essentially the form for sale to civilians.
+What’s more, the Heller decision doesn’t infringe on the rights of states to enact restrictions and gun control regulations on a multitude of weapons, including weapons like the M16, of which AR-15-type rifles are essentially the form for sale to civilians.

-That means, Ruben said, that in about 1,400 challenges to state gun restrictions in the years following the Heller decision, 90 percent of those cases failed to overturn gun control regulations, according to his calculations.
+Of the more than 1,000 challenges to state gun restrictions Ruben and his co-author Joseph Blocher found in their 2018 study, 90 percent of those cases failed to overturn gun control regulations.
+According to the Giffords Center, there have now been more than 1,400 such challenges, few of which have succeeded.

 Certainly, these are incremental measures passed only after irreparable harm to families and communities, but it’s important to note the places where and ways in which change is possible — and to understand that the Second Amendment, even as interpreted in Heller, can actually back up these necessary changes, at least for the time being.